MicrosoftDocs/power-automate-docs/articles/automation-center-copilot.md

 ### Step 1: Make a copy of the FetchXML query

-After submitting your query to Copilot, you get a reply that includes a link labeled **Show code**.
-To copy the code, select this link and then select the copy icon located in the upper right corner of the `FetchXML` box.
+After you submit your query to Copilot, you get a reply that includes a link labeled **Show code**.
+To copy the code, select this link and then select the copy icon located in the upper-right corner of the **FetchXML** box.

-### Step 2: Create cloud flow and test FetchXML query
+### Step 2: Create a cloud flow and test the FetchXML query

-1. Navigate to the [Power Automate portal](https://make.powerautomate.com) and select **My flows** from the left-navigation menu.
+1. Navigate to the [Power Automate portal](https://make.powerautomate.com) and select **My flows** from the left navigation menu.
 2. Continue by selecting **+ New flow** on the command bar, and then select **Instant cloud flow** from the dropdown menu.
 3. Enter a flow name, select **Manually trigger a flow**, and then select **Create**.
 4. The cloud flow designer appears.
 Find and then select the **+ New Step** button.
-5. On the search bar that appears, enter **Dataverse**, and then select the **Dataverse** connector from the results.
+5. On the search bar that appears, enter *Dataverse*, and then select the **Dataverse** connector from the results.
 6. Various actions are displayed.
 Scroll through until you find and select the **List rows** action.
 7. Within the **List rows** action, select the **Show advanced options** link.
 8. A FetchXML query field appears.
 This is where you input the copied FetchXML query that Copilot previously generated.